Franchise-Record Seven Railroaders Chosen for the 2024 American Association All Star Team

 In 20 appearances, Muller has only allowed 10 earned runs as the opposition is batting .186 against him.
 With 33 strikeouts and a 3.14 ERA, 12 of Muller's 20 appearances featured no runs given up.

 The fans have the opportunity to vote in one more Railroader for the American Association's Last Man Standing Fan Vote.
-RHP Kristian Scott is Cleburne's pick and the last man standing voting will begin Tuesday, July 9th, at 2:15 p.m. and end on Thursday, July 11th, at 12 p.m.
+RHP Kristian Scott is Cleburne's pick and the last man standing voting beings now and ends on Thursday, July 11th, at 12 p.m.

 • Discuss this story on the American Association message board...